ploomber/ploomber/doc/user-guide/scaffold.rst

 pin versions.
 For example, if you train a model using scikit-learn version 0.24 but only set `scikit-learn` as a dependency (without the version number).
 As soon as scikit-learn introduces breaking API changes, your project will fail.
-It is important to record specific versions to prevent broken projects.
+Therefore, it is essential to record specific versions to prevent broken projects.

 You can do so with: